 Chapter 10: The Capital Men

 Despite the commendable efforts of morally-motivated social reformers, unrestrained free-market capitalism is enveloping the globe at an ever-quickening pace.
 But how does it work?
 And what will be the final consequences for the common inhabitants of Planet Earth?

-In one of the vignettes of Ray Bradbury's Martian Chronicles, monks from Earth encounter some sentient beings called The Old Ones.
+In the film Martial Chronicles, based on one of Ray Bradbury's vignettes, monks from Earth encounter some sentient beings called The Old Ones.
 They appear as bright blue flaming spirits within crystal spheres.
 They are self-existent.
 Each contains, within his very being, his own inexhaustible source of life and sustenance.